-But to show how big this cancerous lump had grown, she posted a graphic (a simple circle, about the size of a baseball) that represented the actual size of the tumor, based on the dimensions described in the report.
+But for most people, it didn’t really convey the seriousness of her cancer.
+So to show how big this cancerous lump had grown, she posted a graphic (i.e., a baseball) that represented the actual size of the tumor, based on the dimensions described in the report.

-In her blog post, she provided not one but three types of proof.
+In doing so, she provided three types of proof.

 First, she provided factual proof.
 That is, she included actual medical terms, data, and numbers taken straight out of the pathology report.

 Then, she provided evidential proof.
-That is, she included laboratory test results proving not only that she did have cancer, but also how big and advanced it was, and the fact that it has metastasized to her lymph nodes.
+That is, she included laboratory test results confirming not only that she did have cancer, but also how big and advanced it was, having metastasized to her lymph nodes.

 Finally, she provided perceptual proof.
-Facts and data are powerful proof elements.
-But with every one of them, she translated what those terms meant.
-For example, creating a graphic that demonstrated the size of the tumor was a part of it.
+Facts and data are powerful, but she translated them into what they meant.
+For example, the baseball picture helped the reader visualize the size of the tumor.

-More importantly, she related what the data meant to her.
-While the data provided proof, my wife’s story increased the perceived quality of that proof.
-It made it more credible by making the terminology easier to understand and internalize.
-And it made her story more concrete and real.
+Another form of perceptual proof is when she related what the data meant to her personally.
+My wife’s story grew the perceived quality of the data.
+By making the terminology not only easier to understand but also by how it affected her, it made her story more real and personal.

 OK, back to my point.